Skip to main content

 VINS Forest Canopy Walk from below

-9. Immerse yourself in the trees at the VINS Canopy Walk
+8. Immerse yourself in the trees at the VINS Canopy Walk

 The Vermont Institute of Natural Science (VINS) in nearby Quechee is a nature lover’s wonderland, and the Canopy Walk, added in 2019, takes the nature center to new heights.
 Between visiting rehabilitated birds in their outdoor enclosures and learning what it takes to care for these fascinating fowl, take to the treetops via an ADA-accessible boardwalk that rises as high as 81 feet (or four giraffes) above the forest floor, affording panoramic views of autumn’s colorful display, Dewey’s Mill Pond, and beyond.

-10. Take farm-to-table literally
+9. Take farm-to-table literally

-11. Get creative virtually or in-person with Artistree’s classes
+10. Get creative with Artistree’s classes

 You can dance if you want to—or paint, write, cook, perform, and create in endless ways because Artistree’s fall classes are in session!
-Artists of all ages can join in on the activities at the socially-distanced campus or log on from home, but please read Artistree’s health and safety policy here before registering.

 TO ACCESS MORE GREAT CONTENT ON OUR BLOG...